Strategies for Job Searching Success: Achieve Your Goals!

 5. Seek out government offices for help

-Much of the time, fresh candidates find it hard as they don’t have the complete skills that jobs look for.
+Much of the time, fresh candidates find it hard as they don’t have all the skills that jobs look for.
 Looking into government schemes is a quick way to upskill yourself and open the door to more opportunities.
 Whether you want to move into a new sector or simply climb the career ladder, this is a savvy move to make.
 Why not start searching now?

 6. Ask for professional referrals

 If you’re not using your network, you could be missing a trick because almost 40% of referred candidates land the job.
 You just need to maintain contact with your network and continue to ask about potential job openings.
 While this can feel weird to start with, it’s a simple way to learn about existing vacancies.
-The old saying rings true — it’s not what you know, it’s who you know.
-This approach will help you skip the queue for new roles.
+The old saying rings true - it’s not what you know; it’s who you know.
+This approach will help you to skip the queue for new roles.

-The best places to look for jobs in 2023
+The best places to look for jobs

 1. Classified ads